Enzo-Cerini/designersRS/README.md

 Elle retournera :
 * "The currency X has been added with the value Y" si l'ajout a bien été fait
-* "Adding for "+ name +" is impossible !" si l'ajout n'a pas pu aboutir
+* "Adding for X is impossible !" si l'ajout n'a pas pu aboutir